 - Dropout rate is 70% after 8th grade.

 In Nepal’s remote villages, the numbers are worse, mainly because so many adults are uneducated.
 And yet in regions this poor, this isn’t just about finding a job.
 Nearly 40% of children in Nepal are malnourished, so school can provide at least one healthy meal each day.
 For girls, school promotes gender equality and helps delay the age of marriage, which reduces the rates of HIV, maternal death and suicide.
 Currently, 10% of Nepal’s population marries by age 15, and suicide is the number one killer of women in a country where many girls list early marriage as a cause of mental distress.
 Around here, the impact of education is literally life altering.

 WE BELIEVE EDUCATION CAN CHANGE THE WORLD

 LEARNING FOR LIFE

 At Kopila Valley School, we are dedicated to creating an environment that fosters mutual respect, working together, deep learning and boundless creativity.
-We strive to developing joyful, compassionate learners and innovative thinkers.
-Through training and education we have lead other schools to outlaw corporal punishment, a decision that stands in stark contrast to nearby schools but is key to our students’ success.
+We strive to develop joyful, compassionate learners and innovative thinkers.
+Through training and education, we have lead other schools to outlaw corporal punishment, a decision that stands in stark contrast to nearby schools but is key to our students’ success.